WebAssembly/spec/document/core/exec/runtime.rst

 A *configuration* consists of the current :ref:`store <syntax-store>` and an executing *thread*.

-A thread can either be a regular computation over :ref:`instructions <syntax-instr>`, or a module instantiation, represented as a computation over :ref:`module instructions <syntax-moduleinstr>` that terminates by returning the newly created and initialized :ref:`module instance <syntax-moduleinst>`.
+A thread can either be a regular computation over :ref:`instructions <syntax-instr>`, or a module instantiation, represented as a computation over :ref:`module instructions <syntax-moduleinstr>`.
+Regular computation operates relative to a current :ref:`frame <syntax-frame>` referring to their home :ref:`module instance <syntax-moduleinst>`, whereas module computations are not local to a module, and consequently require no frame.

 .. math::
    \begin{array}{llcl}